What is 3D Printing?

 How Does 3D Printing Technology Work?

 3D printing works by using a digital model to create a 3D physical object.
-While normal printers, like inkjets, also create physical copies out of digital files, they do so by printing a 2D image on a flat surface like paper.
+While other printers, like inkjets, also create physical copies out of digital files, they do so by printing a 2D image on a flat surface like paper.
 Conversely, 3D printers use a series of coordinates in digital STL files to create geometrically precise 3D shapes.

 To build a physical object with 3D printing, a type of filament, powder, or resin is stacked in iterations of layers until the desired shape is formed.
 With fused filament fabrication (FFF) 3D printing, the material comes in the form of a 3D printer filament, which is heated and then shaped into layers by the machine.